AaronDJohnson/nanograv_gwsoftware-conda/README.md

-# extensions-conda
+# nanograv_gwsoftware
- Install enterprise_extensions and requirements using conda install.
+ Install all NANOGrav DWG software and requirements using conda install.